sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-filter/route-alerts.md

 http://127.0.0.1:3031/events
 {{< /code >}}

-Because this event contains the `contacts: dev` label, you should receive an alert in the Slack channel specified by the `slack_dev` handler.
+Because this event contains the `contacts: dev` label, you should receive an alert in the Slack channel specified by the `dev_handler` handler.

 Resolve the events by sending the same API requests with `status` set to `0`.

 ## Manage contact labels in checks and entities

 To assign a check's alerts to a contact, you can add the `contacts` labels to checks or entities.
-You'll also need to update the checks to use your `slack_contact_routing` pipeline.

 ### Route contacts with checks

-To test contact routing with check-generated events, update the `check_cpu` check created in [Monitor server resources][9] to include the `ops` and `dev` contacts and the `slack` handler.
+To test contact routing with check-generated events, update the `check_cpu` check created in [Monitor server resources][9] to include the `ops` and `dev` contacts and the `slack_contact_routing` pipeline.

 Use sensuctl to open the check in a text editor: